Unveiling the Importance of Nonshortest Paths in Quantum Networks: Introduction

 The emerging prospect of {quantum Internet}~\cite{wehner2018quantum} is driving the field of quantum computation and communication to explore larger and more complex scales, entering the realms of statistical physics~\cite{brito2020statistical} and network science~\cite{nokkala2023complex}.
-A \emph{quantum network} (QN) model~\cite{QEP_acl07} has been introduced to explore the potentials of transmitting quantum resource---most notably, entanglement~\cite{Entanglement_Resource}---across complex network topologies.
+This promising potential of quantum communication relies on the ability of transmitting quantum resources---most notably, entanglement~\cite{Entanglement_Resource}---across vast distances.
+Entanglement is fundamental in various quantum information tasks, including distributed quantum computation~\cite{CALEFFI2024110672}, where qubits act as entangled remote proxies via quantum teleportation~\cite{q-teleport_bbcjpw93}, and unbreakable quantum secret sharing~\cite{q-secret-share_g00}, which leverages the no-cloning principle~\cite{q-no-clone_p70}.
+However, in practical scenarios, real-world entanglement is often imperfect and susceptible to noise, which poses significant challenges for long-distance transmission~\cite{pirandola2017fundamental}.
+To investigate how imperfect entanglement behaves across complex network topologies, a \emph{quantum network} (QN) model~\cite{QEP_acl07} has been introduced.
 In the QN model, each link represents an identical, partially entangled state $\left|\psi(\theta)\right\rangle=\cos\theta\left|00\right\rangle+\sin\theta\left|11\right\rangle$, shared between two qubits that are situated at the nodes associated with the link (Fig.~\ref{fig1}).
 The parameter $\theta\in[0,\pi/4]$ serves as a ``link weight'' that quantifies the degree of entanglement.
 Specifically, $\theta=\pi/4$ signifies a maximally entangled state, while $\theta=0$ indicates zero entanglement.
-This homogeneous, pure-state QN maps onto a {classical percolation} problem~\cite{QEP_acl07}, where each link can employ certain quantum operations as a sort of ``gambling'' to enhance its level of entanglement, allowing a probability $p\equiv 2\sin^2\theta$ of becoming perfectly entangled and $1-p$ of losing all entanglement~\cite{QEP_acl07}.
-Within this percolation analogy, entanglement transmission between two distant nodes---say, Alice (A) and Bob (B)---translates to the probability of having a path comprising only maximally entangled links between A and B. The presence of such a path further ensures that infinite-distance entanglement can be established between A and B~\cite{conpt_mgh21}, marking a successful event of entanglement transmission.
+This homogeneous, pure-state QN maps onto a {classical percolation} problem~\cite{QEP_acl07}, where each link can employ certain quantum operations as a sort of ``gambling'' to enhance its level of entanglement, allowing a probability $p\equiv 2\sin^2\theta \in [0, 1]$ of becoming perfectly entangled and $1-p$ of losing all entanglement~\cite{QEP_acl07}.
+Within this percolation analogy, entanglement transmission between two distant nodes---say, Alice (\textit{A}) and Bob (\textit{B})---translates to the probability of having a path comprising only maximally entangled links between \textit{A} and \textit{B}.
+The presence of such a path further ensures that infinite-distance entanglement can be established between \textit{A} and \textit{B}~\cite{conpt_mgh21}, marking a successful event of entanglement transmission.